johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Find on Page in Microsoft Edge for Business** will soon be integrated with Microsoft 365 Copilot Chat.
 Microsoft Edge for Business is introducing Microsoft 365 Copilot Chat to Find on Page (CTRL+F).
 This feature seeks to help users more easily find relevant content and save time.  **Note:** This is a controlled feature rollout.
 If you don't see this feature, check back as we continue our rollout.

-- **Added language support for PDF Add text feature.**  Support for non-English languages has been added to the Add text feature.
+- **Added language support for PDF Add text feature.**  Support for non-English languages has been added to the Added text feature.
 This change is available in the Microsoft Edge built-in PDF reader powered by Adobe Acrobat.

 ### Policy updates